phatt-23/Projekt-9-DIM/paper/combinatorics/algorithm.typ

       let omega_size = side_count.pow(2);
       let increment = 1.0 / omega_size as f64; // p grows by this step

       for step in 0..=omega_size {         // Iterate from 0 to |Omega|
           let p = step as f64 * increment; // Incrementing by 1/|Omega|
-          let mut valid = false;            // No valid configs have yet been found println!("Testing for p = {}:", p);
+          let mut valid = false;           // No valid configs yet found println!("Testing for p = {}:", p);

           'outer:                          // Tag to jump to from within the loop for a in &dice {                 // Test out every single combination for b in &dice {
                   for c in &dice {
                       // Get the probabilities of P(B > A), P(C > B), P(A > C)